 - Batch ahead: Mix without ice and refrigerate

-- Store sealed: Up to 24 hours
+- Store sealed: Up to 1 week refrigerated for best flavor

 - Add ice when serving: Prevents over-dilution